-ARTICLE 1.
-GENERAL PROVISIONS AND DEFINITIONS. §3-1-16.
+ARTICLE1.GENERALPROVISIONSANDDEFINITIONS.§3-1-16.
 Election of state officers.

-- (a) At the general election to be held in 1968, and every fourth year thereafter, there shall be elected a Governor, Secretary of State, Treasurer, Auditor, Attorney General and Commissioner of Agriculture.
-At the general election in 1968, and every second year thereafter, there shall be elected a member of the State Senate for each senatorial district, and a member or members of the House of Delegates of the state from each county or each delegate district. - (b) At the time of the primary general election to be held in the year 2016 2024, and every 12th twelfth-year thereafter, there shall be elected one justice two justices of the Supreme Court of Appeals, and at the time of the primary general election to be held in 2020 2028, and every 12th year thereafter, two justices one justice of the Supreme Court of Appeals and at the time of the primary election to be held in 2024 2032, and every 12th year thereafter, two justices of the Supreme Court of Appeals.
-Effective with the primary election held in the year 2016 2024, the election of justices of the Supreme Court of Appeals shall be on a nonpartisan partisan basis and by division as set forth more fully in §3-5-1 et seq. of this code. - (c) At the time of the primary election to be held in the year 2024, and every 10th year thereafter, there shall be elected one judge to a seat of the Intermediate Court of Appeals; at the time of the primary election to be held in 2026, and every 10th year thereafter, one judge to a seat of the Intermediate Court of Appeals; and at the time of the primary election to be held in 2028, and every 10th year thereafter, one judge to a seat of the Intermediate Court of Appeals.
-Effective with the primary election held in the year 2024, the election of Judges of the Intermediate Court of Appeals shall be on a nonpartisan partisan basis and by division as set forth more fully in §3-5-1 et seq. of this code.
+(a) At the general election to be held in 1968, and every fourth year thereafter, there shall be elected a Governor, Secretary of State, Treasurer, Auditor, Attorney General and Commissioner of Agriculture.
+At the general election in 1968, and every second year thereafter, there shall be elected a member of the State Senate for each senatorial district, and a member or members of the House of Delegates of the state from each county or each delegate district.

+6 (b) At the time of the primary election to be held in the year 2016, and every twelfth year 7 thereafter, there shall be elected one justice of the Supreme Court of Appeals, and at the time of 8 the primary election to be held in 2020, and every 12th year thereafter, two justices of the Supreme 9 Court of Appeals and at the time of the primary election to be held in 2024, and every 12th year thereafter, two justices of the Supreme Court of Appeals.
+Effective with the primary election held in the year 2016, the election of justices of the Supreme Court of Appeals shall be on a nonpartisan basis and by division as set forth more fully in article five of this chapter

+13 (c) At the time of the primary election to be held in the year 2024, and every 10th year 14 thereafter, there shall be elected one judge to a seat of the Intermediate Court of Appeals; at the 15 time of the primary election to be held in 2026, and every 10th year thereafter, one judge to a seat 16 of the Intermediate Court of Appeals; and at the time of the primary election to be held in 2028, and 17 every 10th year thereafter, one judge to a seat of the Intermediate Court of Appeals.
+Effective with 18 the primary election held in the year 2024, the election of Judges of the Intermediate Court of 19 Appeals shall be on a nonpartisan basis and by division as set forth more fully in §3-5-1 et seq. of 20 this code